Mass in St Johns School Hall

 The Church environment and furnishings have been carefully considered for "noble simplicity rather than to ostentation" (General Instruction of the Roman Missal, n.292.)
 A new wooden altar and matching ambo were made, capturing with elegance the above precepts of the Church.
 For the Liturgy of the Word, the ambo has been designed as an open book.

-The official opening of the newly renovated church by the Most Reverend Timothy Costelloe, Archbishop of Perth, 23rd July 2017.
+The official opening of the newly renovated church by The Most Reverend Timothy Costelloe, Archbishop of Perth, 23 July 2017.

-On the 23rd July 2017 The Most Reverend Archbishop Timothy Costelloe SDB Archbishop of Perth concelebrated Mass together with Fr Benedict Lee and Fr Henry Byrne.
-The Archbishop blessed the revitalised entrance, and the sanctuary and consecrated the new altar.
+On 23 July 2017, The Most Reverend Archbishop Timothy Costelloe SDB, Archbishop of Perth, celebrated Mass together with Fr Benedict Lee and Fr Henry Byrne.
+The Archbishop blessed the renovations and consecrated the new altar.